Development of multifunctional devices to mimic complex tissue interface

 The motivation behind developing the biomimetic cellular platform is that many physiological processes are complex and dynamic involving spatiotemporal regulation of physical, chemical, and electrical signals.
 Our goal is to use engineering approaches, biomaterials, and cell technologies to design a versatile device that can manipulate these cues.
-In doing so, the multifunctional device can 1) mimic the natural physiologic processes to study tissue and organ development; 2) understand the synergistic effects as well as creating biases in signaling to drive cell behaviors; 3) maximize the therapeutic potential of cellular response to design better regenerative strategies; and 4) screen potential drug candidates and personalize medicine for treatments.
+In doing so, the multifunctional devices can 1) mimic the natural physiologic processes to study tissue and organ development; 2) understand the synergistic effects as well as creating biases in signaling to drive cell behaviors; 3) maximize the therapeutic potential of cellular response to design better regenerative strategies; and 4) screen potential drug candidates and personalize medicine for treatments.

 The platform aims to generate insights and treatment strategies in the following areas: 1) peripheral nerve injuries that result in sustained nerve damage due to motor vehicle accidents, combat trauma, as well as neoplastic, vascular, and compression disorders; 2) muscle atrophy associated with aging and loss of nerve innervation; 3) islet health for type 1 diabetes; 4) bone tissue engineering; and 5) personalized cancer treatment with patients’ own tumor cells.